ShefESH/SeshWebsite/README.md

 `http://localhost:4000`

 ## Using Jekyll

-All code for the site is stored in the child *shefesh-site* directory

 *_site* and *jekyll-cache* directories are excluded by gitignore - these will be generated locally when running `jekyll serve`